Future-proofing workflows with Canon's PTZ cameras

 The free Remote Camera Control Application software enables users to control their cameras via a Windows PC or a Mac.
 It displays a live feed from up to 20 separate cameras, with the ability to switch between them and control each one as required, including pan-tilt-zoom, pre-set movement, tracing and focus control.

-Canon's PTZ system also includes the Canon RC-IP100, RC-IP1000 and the SKAARHOJ RC-SK5 remote camera controllers.
-The RC-IP100 has an omnidirectional joystick for precise camera control, a zoom lever and the ability to control multiple cameras over a network should you need to.
-The SKAARHOJ RC-SK5 is fully compatible with Canon XC Protocol, with physical buttons/dials to control Focus, Iris, WB, Gain, PT Speed, Zoom Speed, Pre-sets and more.
-It therefore allows for an endless choice of cameras to use with this controller.
+Canon's PTZ system also includes a range of remote camera controllers.
+The Canon RC-IP100 has an omnidirectional joystick for precise camera control, a zoom lever and the ability to control multiple cameras over a network.
+The SKAARHOJ RC-SK5 is fully compatible with Canon XC Protocol, with physical buttons/dials to control Focus, Iris, PT Speed, Zoom Speed, Pre-sets and more.

-The flagship RC-IP1000 PTZ controller pairs perfectly with the CR-N700 and CR-N500.
-It provides the enhanced camera control and connectivity that broadcasters and operators working in high-end live events need.
-Alongside an ergonomic multi-function joystick and professional zoom rocker, it has 56 physical buttons and dials that allow rapid, fine adjustments of up to 200 cameras via IP.
-An abundance of I/O options include five RS-422 Serial ports, SDI input/output, HDMI output and PoE+.
+The flagship RC-IP1000 PTZ controller provides the enhanced camera control and connectivity that broadcasters and operators working in high-end live events need, including 56 physical buttons and dials that allow rapid, fine adjustments of up to 200 cameras via IP.

 For more information, and to find out which option is right for you, read our PTZ controller comparison.